Hyperspectral Smoke Segmentation via Mixture of Prototypes: Experiments

 \subsection{Other Ablation Studies}

-\textbf{The Number of Prototypes.} The number of prototypes $K$ significantly impacts performance.
+\textbf{The Number of Prototypes.} The number of prototypes $K$ significantly impacts performance (Table~\ref{tab:hyperparameter_sensitivity}).
+Performance improves progressively as $K$ increases from 1 to 3, indicating that the multi-prototype structure better captures diverse spectral patterns.
 With $K=3$, our method achieves optimal performance (73.63\% F1, 59.21\% mIoU).
-Too few experts ($K=1$) limit the model's ability to capture diverse spectral patterns, while too many experts ($K=4, 5$) introduce redundancy and potential overfitting.
+When $K$ continues to increase to 4 and 5, performance slightly decreases, likely because MoP independently maintains $K$ prototypes for each class at each band, causing the total number of prototypes to grow rapidly with $K$, reducing the number of pixel samples allocated to each prototype and degrading prototype stability.

 \textbf{The Feature Dimension.} The feature dimension $D$ determines the representational capacity of our prototype features.
 With $D=250$, our method achieves the best performance.
-Lower dimensions ($D=50, 100$) lack sufficient representational power, while higher dimensions ($D=500$) may lead to overfitting and increased computational overhead.
+Lower dimensions ($D=50, 100$) lack sufficient representational power, while higher dimensions ($D=500$) may lead to overfitting.
+The performance variation within $D \in [150, 300]$ is relatively small ($F_1$ between 73.15\% and 73.63\%), indicating model robustness to this hyperparameter.

 \textbf{Prototype Update Strategy.} We compare different prototype update strategies in Table~\ref{tab:prototype_update}.
 The gradient-based approach, while providing direct optimization through backpropagation, suffers from training instability and overfitting.
-In contrast, the momentum-based update achieves better performance by balancing stability and adaptability.
+In contrast, the momentum-based update achieves better performance (73.63\% vs 72.73\% $F_1$) by balancing stability and adaptability.

 \textbf{Fusion Strategy.} Table~\ref{tab:fusion_ablation} compares different ways to combine the common and individual branches.
-Individual only outperforms common only, demonstrating that individual only already achieves excellent performance and validates the effectiveness of our band split design.
-Element-wise sum achieves the best performance while requiring minimal computational overhead compared to concatenation (HSS: +0.56\% $F_1$, +1.12\% $mIoU$), indicating that this lightweight fusion strategy not only reduces model complexity but also enhances feature integration.
+The individual branch alone ($F_1$: 71.89\%) notably outperforms the common branch alone ($F_1$: 70.12\%), confirming that preserving band independence is more critical for discriminability.
+Element-wise sum achieves the best performance compared to concatenation (HSS: +0.78\% $F_1$, +1.76\% $mIoU$), indicating that this fusion strategy enhances feature integration.
+The complementary fusion further boosts performance to 73.63\%, validating the synergy between global shared features and band-specific features.